ahmetyasinu/getir-case/README.md

 -------------------------------------

 #### **Testing**
--Integration Tests for each end-point and repository classes
+-Integration Tests for each end-point and repository classes (should be run with localhost configuration embedded in application.properties)

 -Unit Tests for each service classes